rsjay1976/TDS-Project1/README.md

 **Interesting/Surprising facts**

-    1. Python and jupyter accounted for 40% of language commits
+    1. Python is grouped individually as juniper note book and python (but overall had 450 references) making it most popular in github

-    2.
+       (please refer the pivot generated from repository-chart.xls)

-   1. Only
+    2. Next in list were javascript and java respectively